Author, Andy Brown

 Need guidance on exchange rates?

-Key Currency is an FCA regulated Authorised Payment Institution (No. 753989), and as such, all money transfers are conducted through safeguarded client accounts.
+Key Currency is regulated by the FCA as an Authorised Payment Institution (No. 753989).
+As such, all money transfers are conducted through safeguarded client accounts.

-To compare our rates, or discuss pound to euro forecasts and current market trends, just request a free quote.
+To compare our rates, or discuss your Euro to Dollar transfer, just get a free quote.